 At Rhodes, he teaches courses in world religions and philosophy, modern theology, and spirituality.
 In 2007, he received national recognition by Fortress Press, which presented him with its Undergraduate Teaching Award at the American Academy of Religion annual meeting in San Diego.
 In 2008, he received the Clarence Day Award for Outstanding Teaching, Rhodes′ highest honor for a member of its faculty.
 He was a 2011 recipient of the “Distinguished Service Award” from the Viswayogi Viswamji Foundation for Universal Integration and Peace in Guntur, Andhra Pradesh, India, for “outstanding and dedicated community service and exceptional efforts to promote ‘human values and culture.’”

 Muesse has also been Visiting Professor of Theology at the Tamilnadu Theological Seminary in Madurai, India.
 He has traveled extensively throughout Asia and has studied at International Buddhist Meditation Centre, Mahachulalongkornrajavidyalaya University, Bangkok, Thailand; the Himalayan Yogic Institute, Kathmandu, Nepal; the Middle East Technical University in Ankara, Turkey; and the Subodhi Institute in Piliyandala, Sri Lanka.
 His wife Dhammika, a native of Sri Lanka, teaches in the Rhodes Chemistry Department.
-They have a daughter, Ariyana, who is a fifth grader at Lausanne Collegiate School in Memphis.
+They have a daughter, Ariyana, who is a sixth grader at Lausanne Collegiate School in Memphis.

 We′ve all heard of theism and atheism, but what is mysticism?
 Muesse sheds light on this approach to the nature of ultimate reality and explains why it′s relevant to our time.